dib-lab/2018-06-27-DIBSI-SWC/index.md

 </iframe>
 {% endif %}

-<h4>This is the workshop template.
-Delete these lines and use it to customize your own website.
-If you are running a self-organized workshop or have not put in a workshop request yet, please also fill in
-<a href="{{site.amy_site}}/submit">this workshop request form</a> to let us know about your workshop
-and our administrator may contact you if we need any extra information.</h4>
+<h4>This is the website for the Software Carpentry Unix/Git/R workshop to be run in English at DIBSI 2018.
+We will be updating the content below as the date of the workshop approaches.
+In the mean time:</h4>

+<h4>Curriculum for this workshop may be viewed here: <a href="https://software-carpentry.org/lessons">https://software-carpentry.org/lessons</a>.</h4>

+<h4>Registration for this workshop may be found here: <a href="https://registration.genomecenter.ucdavis.edu/events/DIBSI_2018_SWC_Workshop">https://registration.genomecenter.ucdavis.edu/events/DIBSI_2018_SWC_Workshop</a></h4>

 <h2 id="general">General Information</h2>